Frequently asked questions

 Communication between client and designer

 Be as clear and communicative as possible.
 Be open to feedback.
 I will be ready to answer your questions, question your ideas and encourage your concepts but you need to communicate.
 Knowing what you are looking, helps me to finish the process.

 Or, if you don’t know what you are looking gives me a opportunity to create something of my own.

 Also if you need your design done by a certain time then please keep your eye out for my correspondences so that we can get the project completed as soon as possible.

-I may suggest other concepts, designs or any other aspects of the design.
+We may suggest other concepts, designs or any other aspects of the design.
 This is to broaden the idea of what you’re looking for, not to be personally critical of you or your ideas in any way.

 Legal rights on book covers ownership

-I keep the rights to the elements used on book covers.
+We will keep the rights to the elements used on book covers.
 Client keeps all rights regarding the usage of the cover we design for you.
 I keep the rights to use your name/company name and trademarks, and a general description of work I did, as a reference in my portofolio and promotional materials.

 If you wish to give me a credit within your book, you can do so by inserting the following: